freeCodeCamp/freeCodeCamp/guide/english/css/background-opacity/index.md

 The opacity property specifies the opacity/transparency of an element, that is, the degree to which the content behind the element is visible.

 The opacity property can take a value from 0.0 - 1.0.
-The lower value, the more transparent:
+The lower the value, the more transparent:

 Find more details <a href='https://www.w3schools.com/css/css_image_transparency.asp' target='_blank' rel='nofollow'>here</a>